The quaternary Piatetski-Shapiro inequality with one prime of the form $\mathbf{p=x^2+y^2+1}$: Introduction and statement of the result

 has a solution in prime numbers $p_1,\,p_2,\,p_3,\,p_4$.

-Subsequently the result of Zhai and Cao was improved several times and the best result up to now belongs to Baker \cite{Baker} with $1<c<39/29$ and $\eta=N^{-\theta}$, where $\theta$ is a small positive number depending on $c$.
+Subsequently the result of Zhai and Cao was improved several times and the best result up to now belongs to Baker \cite{Baker} with $1<c<\frac{39}{29}$ and $\eta=N^{-\theta}$, where $\theta$ is a small positive number depending on $c$.

-Let $P_l$ is a number with at most $l$ prime factors.
-In relation to solvability of inequality \eqref{Inequality1} with prime numbers of a special form, in 2017 the author \cite{Dimitrov1} proved that \eqref{Inequality1} has a solution in primes $p_i$ such that $p_i+2=P_{32}$,\;$i=1,\,2,\,3,\,4$.
+Let $P_l$ be a number with at most $l$ prime factors.
+In relation the solvability of inequality \eqref{Inequality1} with prime numbers of a special form, in 2017 the author \cite{Dimitrov1} proved that \eqref{Inequality1} has a solution in primes $p_i$ such that $p_i+2=P_{32}$,\;$i=1,\,2,\,3,\,4$.

 In this paper we continue to solve \eqref{Inequality1} with prime numbers of a special type.
-More precisely we shall prove solvability of \eqref{Inequality1} with Linnik primes.
-Motivated by \cite{Dimitrov3} we establish the following theorem. \begin{theorem} Let $1<c<967/805$.
+More precisely we shall prove the solvability of \eqref{Inequality1} with Linnik primes.
+We establish the following theorem. \begin{theorem} Let $1<c<\frac{967}{805}$.
 For every sufficiently large positive number $N$, the diophantine inequality

 has a solution in prime numbers $p_1,\,p_2,\,p_3,\,p_4$, such that $p_1=x^2 + y^2 +1$.
 Here $\theta_0$ is defined by \eqref{theta0}. \end{theorem}

 In addition we have the following task for the future. \begin{conjecture} Let $\varepsilon>0$ be a small constant.
 There exists $c_0>1$ such that for any fixed $1<c<c_0$, and every sufficiently large positive number $N$, the diophantine inequality